 Jacob here is a Zealot, all for us going it alone.
 Tell the Romans exactly where to put their Empire.
 The Samaritans and the Greeks, they can go home too.
 He wants not just immigration reduced, but Israel wholly re-Jews-d”.

-“Stephen, on the other hand, he’s a Rome-ainer.
-He thinks there are several things that the Romans have, in fact, done for us.”
+	"Joanna*, on the other hand, she’s a Rome-ainer.
+She thinks there are several things that the Romans have, in fact, done for us.”

 	“Jeremiah, he's a social activist.
 No surrendering unto Caesar.
 He proposes an end to Augustus-erity and the scandal of babies having to sleep in feeding troughs wrapped in second-hand clothing.”

 	Suddenly a great company of the heavenly host appeared with the angel, arguing among themselves about the merits of Purgatory as a time-limited backstop for salvation.

 	And the angel said again, loudly: “Today in the city of David is born for you a Saviour: he is the Messiah, the Lord!”

 	And the shepherd said: “You’re surely not going to say ‘He’s the only possible Messiah!’?
-To please all of this lot you’d need a peaceful revolutionary agitator who sets families against one another, believes in the chosen people but make friends with Romans and Samaritans, pays taxes but doesn’t respect the courts, stands up for adulterers and scroungers, resists all political compromise and relentlessly attacks everyone in power for greed, pride and self-seeking hypocrisy.
+To please all of this lot you’d need to be a peaceful revolutionary agitator who sets families against one another, believes we're the chosen people but treats Romans and Samaritans equally, pays taxes but doesn’t accept the judgments of the courts, stands up for adulterers, pimps, lepers and scroungers, resists all political compromise and relentlessly attacks those in power for greed, pride and self-seeking hypocrisy.
 Anyone who did all that would be crucified.”

-And the angel said: “You will find the baby wrapped in cloths, and lying in a manger.”
+	And the angel said unto them: “You will find the baby wrapped in cloths, and lying in a manger.”

 	carol service at